Tai-Wang/Depth-from-Motion/README.md

 First prepare the raw data of KITTI and Waymo data following [MMDetection3D](https://github.com/open-mmlab/mmdetection3d).

-Then we prepare the data related to temporally consecutive frames. **(still unstable and details under modifying & testing)**
+Then we prepare the data related to temporally consecutive frames.

 For KITTI, we need to additionally download the pose and label files of the raw data [here](https://www.cse.msu.edu/computervision/Kinematic3D-raw_extra.zip) and the official mapping (between the raw data and the 3D detection benchmark split) [here](https://github.com/garrickbrazil/kinematic3d/tree/master/data/kitti_split1/devkit/mapping).
 Then we can run the data converter script: